pymc-devs/pymc-examples/examples/case_studies/conditional-autoregressive-model.myst.md

 :author: Junpeng Lao
 :::

-This notebook explains the design principles behind the Conditional Autoregressive (CAR) distribution [reference to pymc.CAR] as implemented in PyMC.
-For a simple tutorial of why and how to use the CAR distribution, see [reference to conditional_autoregressive_priors].
+This notebook explains the design principles behind the Conditional Autoregressive (CAR) distribution as implemented in PyMC.
+For a simple tutorial of why and how to use the CAR distribution, see {ref}`this notebook <conditional_autoregressive_prior>`.

 ```{code-cell} ipython3
 import arviz as az